Local roots and strategic partnerships

 FRLT kicks off campaign to conserve 120,000 acres of Feather River headwaters and globally unique wetlands, meadows, and forests

-With community support and strategic partners, together we've conserved nearly 60,000 acres of important lands and waters
+With community support and strategic partners, together we've conserved over 62,000 acres of important lands and waters

 I think back to the day we first gathered, in June of 1999, to see if it would be viable to start a land trust to protect this place we love.
 We had a dream, a vision, and our passion.
 We had no staff, and almost no money.
 It's so gratifying to look back over what we have accomplished together.